moon1goblin/syntherm/README.md

-# termsynth
+# syntherm

-termsynth is a simple digital synthesizer working right in your terminal
+syntherm is a simple digital synthesizer working right in your terminal

 (idfk hit me up for better name ideas)